jurtasun/rcds_intro_nextflow/chapter6/README.md

 mkdir modules
 ```

-Here we are showing how to use local modules, meaning modules stored locally in the same repository as the rest of the workflow code,
+Here we are showing how to use local modules, meaning modules stored locally in the same folder or repository as the rest of the workflow code.
-in contrast to remote modules, which are stored in other (remote) repositories.
+In contrast to remote modules, which are stored in other (remote) repositories.

-### 2. Create a module for `say_hello()`
+### 6.2.
+Create a module for `say_hello()`

 In its simplest form, turning an existing process into a module is little more than a copy-paste operation.
-We're going to create a file stub for the module, copy the relevant code over then delete it from the main workflow file.
+We're going to create a file *stub* for the module, copy the relevant code over then delete it from the main workflow file.
 Then all we'll need to do is add an import statement so that Nextflow will know to pull in the relevant code at runtime.

-#### 2.1 Create a file for the new module
+#### Create a file for the new module

 Let's create an empty file for the module called say_hello.nf.